AngelLagr/AngelLagr/README.md

 - 👋 Hi, I’m @AngelLagr
 - 👀 I’m very interested in AI and Math
 ***
-- 🌱 I'm comfortable with python, C, java, julia, OCAML
+- 🌱 I'm comfortable with Python, C, Java, Julia, OCaml
 - 📖 Throughout my courses in my Engineering School (ENSEEIHT), I studied the use of
   - OpenGL, keras, Torch, Tensorflow, ...
   - And a bunch of AI structure like AutoEncoders, CLIP, transformers, DeepQlearning, CNN, ...